sntcristian/zibaldoned/README.md

 This repository contains data and source code used to extract silver annotations from the [DigitalZibaldone](https://digitalzibaldone.net/), a web platform that contains an XML/TEI editions of Giacomo Leopardi's *Zibaldone di pensieri*.

-This project develops a simple Web Scraping strategies were entity annotations are extracted from the links in each paragraph.
+This project develops a simple Web Scraping strategy were entity annotations are extracted from the links in each paragraph.
 As an example, places referenced in the Zibaldone are linked to Wikidata.

 ```html